Skip to main content

 Intensive study of the work of one or two major authors.
 3 undergraduate hours.
 4 graduate hours.
 May be repeated with permission of English advising office to a maximum of 6 undergraduate hours if topics vary.
 May be repeated for graduate credit if topics vary.
 Prerequisite: One year of college literature or consent of instructor.

-Advanced seminar on any of a variety of topics in literature and culture, including those that bridge traditional historical periods, focus on themes or movements, and cross disciplinary boundaries.
+Advanced topics seminar exploring literary expressions of minority experience in America.
 3 undergraduate hours.
 4 graduate hours.
 May be repeated with permission of English advising office to a maximum of 6 undergraduate hours if topics vary; Graduate students may repeat if topics vary.
+Graduate students may repeat as topics vary.
 Prerequisite: One year of college literature or consent of instructor.

 Introduces students to the challenges of "turning data into narrative."
 With a focus on students' professional development as writers, this course emphasizes the research and rhetorical skills required to communicate current scientific research in earth and environmental science through non-fiction narrative forms--the investigative essay, long-form journalism, personal memoir, and op-ed--aimed at a general audience.
 Same as ESE 477.
 3 undergraduate hours.
 No graduate credit.